-- A. At the conclusion of the Initial Assessment, the Title IX Coordinator, in coordination with the Equal Opportunity Response Team (as appropriate), will determine the appropriate manner of resolution, which may include remedies-based resolution, the initiation of an investigation to determine if disciplinary action is warranted, or no further action under this policy based on the information gathered as part of the Initial Assessment.
+- A. At the conclusion of the Initial Assessment, the Title IX Coordinator, in coordination with the Equal Opportunity Response Team (as appropriate) will determine the appropriate manner of resolution, which may include remedies-based resolution, the initiation of an investigation to determine if disciplinary action is warranted, or no further action under this policy based on the information gathered as part of the Initial Assessment.
 Any individual wishing to explore alternative resolution methods is encouraged to discuss these options with the Title IX Coordinator, or a staff member in Equal Opportunity & Employee Relations.
-Participation in remedies-based solution is voluntary, and a Reporting Party or Responding Party may request to end remedies-based resolution and initiate, and/or continue with, an investigation at any time.
-The Title IX Coordinator has the discretion to determine which method of resolution is appropriate. - B. How the College intends to proceed, i.e. remedies-based resolution or investigation, will be communicated to the Reporting Party in writing.
-Depending on the circumstances and requested resolution, the Responding Party may or may not be notified of the report or resolution.
-A Responding Party will be notified when the College seeks action that would impact a Responding Party, such as Interim Protective Measures that restrict the Responding Party's movement on campus, the initiation of an investigation, or the decision to involve the Responding Party in remedies-based resolution. - C. Following this assessment and determination, the College may seek either a voluntary remedies-based resolution that does not involve disciplinary action against a Responding Party or resolution by initiating an investigation, which may result in disciplinary action against a Responding Party.
+The College will consider the interest of the Reporting Party and the Reporting Party's expressed preference for manner of resolution.
+Where possible and as warranted by an assessment of the facts and circumstances, the College will seek action consistent with the Reporting Party's request.
+Participation in remedies-based resolution and initiate, and/or continue with, an investigation at any time.
+Requests must be made to the Title IX Coordinator, who has the discretion to determine when method of resolution is appropriate. - B. Following this assessment and determination, the College may take no further action under this policy, or may seek either a voluntary remedies-based resolution that does not involve disciplinary action against a Responding Party, or a resolution by initiating an investigation, which may result in disciplinary action against a Responding Party.
 The goal of the investigation is to gather all relevant facts and determine if there is sufficient information to refer the report for disciplinary action.
 Each resolution process is guided by the same principles of fairness and respect for all parties.
 All individuals who violate these standards will be held accountable for their behavior through a process that protects the rights of both the Reporting Party and the Responding Party.
 Resources are available for both students and employees, whether as Reporting Parties or Responding Parties, to provide support and guidance throughout the investigation and resolution of the report.